Golden Hill Paugussett Indian Reservation

 During our insane Extreme Geo-Tour 2012, for which the aforementioned Tom drove up from Virginia to participate in, we did drive to the reservation for a photo-op.
 But as chance would have it, the family/tribe were having some sort of gathering in their little yard at that very moment.
 Suffice it to say, 3 doofy white guys stopping and taking doofier pictures of their land just didn’t seem right.
 So we didn’t.
 After all, this place is only a couple minutes off of route 8 and I’d have plenty of future opportunities to take the two highly professional pictures you see here.)

-These Paugussetts seem very web-savvy, as they have a well-written website chronicling their entire history and struggle for recognition.
+seem were very web-savvy, as they have had a well-written website chronicling their entire history and struggle for recognition.
 Picking up with their history after the English arrived and killed a bunch of natives via smallpox and via guns, the western CT land began to get encroached upon around 1638.

 Within a few years after the first contact, the Paugussett had been divested by the colonists of the vast majority of their lands and left with several small reservations, including Golden Hill, site of a spring sacred to them and Turkey Hill.
 Golden Hill, by the way, is in Bridgeport today and Turkey Hill is in present-day Derby.
 (Golden Hill is right next to route 8 at exit 2, if you must know.)